-Alaska Herpetological Society
+Alaska Herpetological

-Christine Jenkins
+Christine Jenkins (10/12/1928 - 1/4/2023)

 Christine (Chrissy) Jenkins was born in Wrangell and has always been a strong Kiks.adi women.
 She dedicated her life to education and to promoting cultural awareness, having served as a teacher and principal in Wrangell schools.
 She received a prestigious award for this service at the Alaska Federation of Natives meeting in 2005.
-Christine continues to serve as a culture bearer for the Kiks.adi and an advocate of the Stikine Tlingit.
+Christine served as a culture bearer for the Kiks.adi and an advocate of the Stikine Tlingit.

 FATHER: Otto Feller (2/1/1882-5/15/1957); Born in Danzig, Germany